 Biological studies show, that melodious sounds help encourage the release of dopamine in the reward area of the brain.
 So it is logical to infer that the music that makes our receptors happy out at a venue, will take on the same effect in the workplace or the library.
 The article mentions a study that found those who listened to music “completed their tasks more quickly and came up with better ideas than those who didn’t, because the music improved their mood.”

 Instrumentally based tracks with minimal lyrics work best for concentration, activating fewer portions of the brain that process meaning and language.
 When you are reading or writing, those areas of cognition need to be available for that task.
 All the artists mentioned below provide great musical accompaniment.
 Some of my personal favorite work-conducive tracks include:

 These are only some suggestions that provide constant remedies during my daily grind, so I’d recommend giving them a shot during your next crunch out session (no prescription required).
 Warning: may result in impulsive head nodding or personal dance party action in your seat.
 No serious long-term effects, just potential short-term embarrassment.

 About the Author

-Amanda Stamelos Advocate, EDM connoisseur, music festival fanatic – these are some of the many hats this girl wears on a daily basis.
+Amanda Stamelos Lawyer, EDM connoisseur, music festival fanatic – these are some of the many hats this girl wears on a daily basis.
 It was only after she started to write for EDMinsider.com where she discovered her passion for music journalism and appreciates the new perspective she has gained on electronic music.
 Other favorite pastimes include, starting a mean dance circle and attempting to mix songs on her brother’s vinyl DJ decks.
 She is very grateful for this opportunity and wishes her readers lives filled with great beats, good vibes, and epic times.